udacity/create-your-own-adventure/english/wake-up/wake-up-again/dream2/dream2.md

 Suddenly an aircraft flies by.
 In the shiny underbelly of the airplane you see a sea of white cyclinders stretched across the landscape.
 You realize that you are just a marshmallow among thousands in a vast island of marshmallows.
-The another marshmallow takes you to the marshmallow chief, who explains to you that the dangers of sticks.
+Another marshmallow takes you to the marshmallow chief, who explains to you that the dangers of sticks.